Are you hungry all the time, even after you’ve just eaten? Do you feel hunger cravings that no type or amount of food can ever fulfill?

 - If appropriate, maintain a healthy activity level to prevent undesired weight gain.

-- Consider working with a qualified nutrition professional such as a registered dietitian who can help you find ways to boost the nutrient-density of your diet in ways that may help promote brain health.
+- Consider working with a qualified nutrition professional such as a registered dietitian who can help you find ways to boost the nutrient-density of your diet in ways that may help promote brain health and support weight management.

 Premenstrual syndrome refers to a range of symptoms that you may experience a week or so before menstruation.
 These might include mood swings, fatigue, irritability, tender breasts, and food cravings.